Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

 \subsection{Induced NTQ systems and fundamental sequences}

 In this subsection we modify the construction of \cite{KMel}, Section 7.12 for a torsion free hyperbolic group $\Gamma$.
-We will construct, given an NTQ system $S=1$ over $\Gamma$, corresponding NTQ group $\Gamma _{R(S)}$, and the well aligned fundamental sequence of solutions, the induced NTQ group, NTQ system, and the well aligned fundamental sequence of solutions for a subgroup $K$ of $\Gamma _{R(S)}$.
+Given an NTQ system $S=1$ over $\Gamma$, the corresponding NTQ group $\Gamma _{R(S)}$, and the well aligned completed fundamental sequence of solutions, we will construct the induced NTQ group, the NTQ system, and the well aligned completed fundamental sequence of solutions for a subgroup $K$ of $\Gamma _{R(S)}$.

 Let $S=1$ be an NTQ system over $\Gamma$:

 $S_1(X_1, X_2, \ldots, X_n,A) = 1,$

 $\ \ \ \ \ S_2(X_2, \ldots, X_n,A) = 1,$